exo-tech-xyz/gov-v1/programs/gov-v1/README.md

 | `MetaMerkleProof` | Stores the proof data required to verify a single validator’s stake in a snapshot.      |
 | `ProgramConfig`   | Stores program-wide configuration, including admin and operator whitelist.              |

----for a cursor pro subscription, how many queries can i send per model

 ### Instruction Set

 | Instruction Name            | Signer                                | Description                                                                                               |